iamsarin/GistdaSwipeMapView/Readme.md

 5. Dev and Enjoy it.

 ## Licensing
-GistdaMapView is made available under a GPL V3.
+GistdaSwipeMapView is made available under a GPL V3.
 Please see [License.md](License.md) in this distribution for more details.